International Socialist Tendency

 The International Socialist Tendency (IST) is an international grouping of unorthodox Trotskyist organisations espousing the ideas of Tony Cliff (1917–2000), founder of the Socialist Workers Party (SWP) in Britain (not to be confused with the unrelated Socialist Workers Party in the United States).
+IST supporters are sometimes called "Cliffites".
 It has sections across 27 countries; however, its strongest presence is in Europe, especially in Britain.

 The politics of the IST are similar to the politics of many Trotskyist Internationals.
 Where it differs with many is on the question of the Soviet Union, the IST adopting the position that it was a "state capitalist" economy, rather than a "degenerated workers' state" along with their theories of the "permanent arms economy" and "deflected permanent revolution".
 The IST sees the often referred to "socialist" countries, such as the former Eastern Bloc states, China, Vietnam, North Korea and Cuba as an inverse of classical Marxism, arguing they are "Stalinist" in nature.

-Unlike many international tendencies the IST has no formal organisational structures and has only ever made one publicly known decision, which was to expel the US International Socialist Organization (ISO) from its ranks.
-However, the antecedents of the IST go back to the 1950s when the founders of the British Socialist Review Group (SRG), supporters of Cliff, were expelled from The Club and thus from the Fourth International.
+Unlike many international tendencies, the IST has no formal organisational structures and has only ever made one publicly known decision, which was to expel the US International Socialist Organization (ISO) from its ranks.
+However, the antecedents of the IST go back to 1950 when the founders of the British Socialist Review Group (SRG), supporters of Cliff, were expelled from The Club and thus from the Fourth International.

 History

 1950s

-Through the 1950s the SRG had a loose relationship with the US Independent Socialist League (ISL) led by Max Shachtman until it dissolved in 1958.
-It then retained links with comrades coming out of that group and with other individuals in the international Trotskyist movement.
+Through the 1950s, the SRG had a loose relationship with the US Independent Socialist League (ISL) led by Max Shachtman until it dissolved in 1958.
+It then retained links with members coming out of that group and with other individuals in the international Trotskyist movement.
 But there was no significant growth in support for its ideas until the late 1960s.
-Some of the ideas of the IST, such as the permanent arms economy were originally developed from writings published by the ISL.
+Some of the ideas of the IST, such as the permanent arms economy, were originally developed from writings published by the ISL.
 The theory of the permanent arms economy was developed by T. N. Vance in a series published throughout 1951 in the ISL journal New International and was later refined by Cliff in the late 1950s and over the years by key International Socialist (IS) theoreticians such as Mike Kidron, Nigel Harris and Chris Harman in later years.